-Wilfredo Obrador, 39, is a pastor and licensed teacher, who rents a 1000 sqm land in Sto.
-Tomas, Batangas, to practice beekeeping.
+Wilfredo Obrador, 39, is a pastor and licensed teacher who rents a 1000 sqm lot in Sto.
+Tomas, Batangas to practice beekeeping.
 He calls his apiary Mt.
 Manabu Honey Bee Farm.

 Obrador attended training sessions and seminars where he became familiar with the maintenance of various bees like stingless bees (Trigona Biroi) and European honey bees (Apis mellifera).

 After weeks of reading up on it and attending beekeeping events, Orbador started renting a lot to cultivate 10 colonies of native honey bees.

 When the pastor saw the possibility of earning from this endeavor, he began offering honey, bee colonies, and beekeeping seminars to potential clients.

 Mt.
 Manabu Honey Bee Farm is more than just a business as it supports volunteer teachers, workers, and missionaries from Obrador’s church.

 He currently keeps five colonies of Apis Cerana, popularly known as laywan, two colonies of European honey bees, and around 300 colonies of stingless bees.
 Since Mt.
 Manabu Honey Bee Farm cannot accommodate such a large number of colonies, Obrador distributed some of the beehives to about 10 farms owned by his friends.

 “I just ask them if I can place my bees on their land for foraging and in return, the bees will pollinate their crops,” he said.